 - Do you feel your eating habits are harming your physical or emotional health?

-Stopping the vicious cycle
+Stopping the vicious cycle of eating

 Overeating can turn into a vicious cycle.
 You eat to deal with uncomfortable emotions and numb out.
 Your blood sugar spikes after eating carbs or sugary foods, then your mood crashes a couple of hours later.
 Cravings set in and you reach for food, starting the cycle again.

 In therapy, I help you find freedom from compulsive eating.
 Some of the things I help with include:

 - Identifying the feelings, situations and foods that trigger overeating;

 - Learning healthier ways to manage emotions;